asl3/pitchwithpurpose/README.md

-# pitchwithpurpose
+# NotesNet

+App for enhancing student notes using speech-to-text gen AI technology.
-Pitch With a Purpose Demo
+Created for Pitch with a Purpose demo.